 What Is Tapioca and What Is It Good For? - Healthline Tapioca is a starch extracted from cassava root It consists of almost pure carbs and contains very little protein, fiber, or other nutrients Tapioca has recently become popular as a gluten-free

-The Health Benefits of Tapioca - WebMD What Is Tapioca?
-Tapioca is starch obtained from the root of cassava, a plant that mostly grows underground (like a potato) In many parts of the world, it's a food staple
+The Health Benefits of Tapioca - WebMD Tapioca is starch obtained from the root of cassava, a plant that mostly grows underground (like a potato) In many parts of the world, it's a food staple Cassava is a native vegetable of South

 What Is Tapioca?
 All About the Versatile Ingredient - Real Simple Tapioca is a versatile, gluten-free starch from the cassava plant, used globally in both sweet and savory dishes for its thickening properties Whether in pearls, flour, or syrup form, tapioca enhances recipes like boba tea, puddings, and baked goods with its neutral flavor and enticing texture